Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 Wheel Horse and various other early makes and models of garden tractors.

-Will not fit Cub Cadet "Original" garden tractor or IH Cub Lo-Boy.
+Will not fit Cub Cadet "Original" garden tractor or Cub Lo-Boy.
 This part

 replaces the seal in metal thrust plates/retainers IH-394936-R91 and 703-1031